-Everybody loves listening to music especially music that made by musical instruments such as Guitars.
-Can you imagine Physics and Music ever being related? well now you can find out how musical instruments like a guitar can help you understand harmonic frequencies.
-How does doubling, tripling, and quadrupling the length of a guitar string effect the collection of harmonic frequencies at which it naturally vibrates and the speed at which waves travel within it?
+Everybody loves listening to music especially music made by musical instruments such as Guitars.
+Can you imagine Physics and Music ever being related?
+Well, now you can find out how musical instruments like a guitar can help you understand harmonic frequencies.
+How does doubling, tripling, and quadrupling the length of a guitar string affect the collection of harmonic frequencies at which it naturally vibrates and the speed at which waves travel within it?

 - Wave driver

 - Digital function generator

 - An approximate 1.5‐meter length of steel wire is secured to a clamp on a lab pole at one end of the lab table.
 A 500‐g hooked mass is secured to the other end of the wire and draped over a pulley at the opposite end of the table.